In this article we will explain the features, mechanisms and the accessories used with Dermal Needling.

 Frequently Asked Questions (FAQ)

-Q: When can I see the results visible?
+Q: When can I see visible results?

 Q: What areas of the skin can be treated?